captncrushh/ME405-Term_Project/README.md

 Here is the pin connections in table format below!
 ![image](https://github.com/user-attachments/assets/554a8914-a075-42b0-800b-c046ddf610f1)
 ### :computer: Code :snake:
-Our Romi uses motor, encoder, line sensor, bump sensor, and an BNO055 imu driver for line tracking based motion as well as imu heading and encoder postion tracking motion.
-We developed these drivers and use given cotask and task_share files to perform priority scheduling based multitasking.
-In the end, we did not have funcionality to have the bump sensors interrupt motion.
-However, the line tracking motion used a tuned proportional-integral-derivative (PID) controller to allow for smoother motion.
-Additonally, we were able to use the imu to get heading readings to direct the Romi in a specific direction and use the encoders on each wheel to track the the distance the Romi moves given a certain amount of ticks.
+Our Romi uses a motor, encoder, line sensor, bump sensor, and a BNO055 imu driver for line tracking-based motion as well as imu heading and encoder position tracking motion.
+We developed these drivers and used the given cotask and task_share files to perform priority scheduling-based multitasking.
+In the end, we did not have the functionality to have the bump sensors interrupt motion.
+However, the line-tracking motion used a tuned proportional-integral-derivative (PID) controller to allow for smoother motion.
+Additionally, we were able to use the imu to get heading readings to direct the Romi in a specific direction and use the encoders on each wheel to track the distance the Romi moves given a certain amount of ticks.
 <br/>
 <br/>
 To see all of our code in one place click here -> [x](https://github.com/captncrushh/ME405-Term_Project/tree/main/Term_project_Code)